etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 an application because the instance of an object at runtime will not be the exact class (for example BPGroup) but an instance of a Hibernate proxy class.

-To understand what the consequence of using Hibernate proxies it is essential that a developer using the DAL reads this part of the Hibernate manual:  [1] .
+To understand what the consequence of using Hibernate proxies, it is essential that a developer using the DAL reads this part of the Hibernate manual:  [1] .

-###  Performance: getting the id of a BaseOBObject
+###  Performance: getting the ID of a BaseOBObject

 The previous section discussed the Hibernate proxy concept.
 A Hibernate proxy will load its wrapped business object when one of the methods on the business object is called.
-In many cases a developer just wants access to the id or entityname of an object.
+In many cases, a developer just wants access to the ID or entityname of an object.
 To prevent loading of the business object when retrieving just this information, the DalUtil class in _org.openbravo.dal.core_ offers a _getId_ method and a _getEntityName_ method.